Migration and spreading of a droplet driven by a chemical step: Governing equations

 The problem is nondimensionalized through the scalings

-where $R_0$ denotes the contact radius for 3D droplets or the half contact length for 2D droplets.
+where $R$ denotes the radius or half width of the wetted area of the droplet when it attains an equilibrium state on the less hydrophilic region.
 The nondimensional form of the governing equation and boundary conditions (BCs) with the bars omitted writes

 Here $\boldsymbol{n}$ is the outward unit normal and $C$ represents the domain boundary, which evolves with the contact line velocity

 The wettability distribution has the form